Staff

 Carolyn Nettleton

-Carolyn Nettleton works in the Operations Division.
-Carolyn earned her BA (Hon) in Theatre & Anthropology from the University of Toronto and a Certificate in Applied Digital Geography and GIS from Toronto Metropolitan University.
-Carolyn has over ten years of experience with archaeological fieldwork and mapping in Ontario and Belize, where she has worked intermittently since 2012.
+Carolyn Nettleton works in Operations.
+She earned her BA (Hon) in Theatre & Anthropology from the University of Toronto and a Certificate in Applied Digital Geography and GIS from Toronto Metropolitan University.
+Carolyn has over ten years of experience with archaeological survey, GIS, and data visualization.
+She has conducted fieldwork in Ontario and Belize.

 Savannah Parent Eastwood